Hawkman: I cannot tell you! I cannot tell you because it is too horrible! (And also because Sergio hasn't figured out that part yet!)

 - What Kind of Lame Power Is Heart, Anyway?: The Legion of Super-Heroes tryouts are parodied.
 Not only do we have the above-mentioned Nixon Boy, but we have Deja-Vu Kid (who can make events repeat themselves), Cotton-Swab Boy (who can remove earwax anywhere in the universe), Deja-Vu Kid (who can make events repeat themselves), Windows Lass (who can actually understand Windows 95), and Deja-Vu Kid (who can make events repeat themselves).

 - What the Hell, Hero?: When Batman threatens a hobo for information:Hobo: Wait... you're a hero, right?

 Batman: Some issues, even I'm not sure!

-- Writing by the Seat of Your Pants: As Hawkman points out, Sergio had not thought up who the villain that threatens the DC Universe is.
+- Writing by the Seat of Your Pants: A parodied In-Universe example.
+As Hawkman points out, Sergio had not thought up who the villain that threatens the DC Universe is.
 When it's time for The Reveal, Sergio resorts to Archive Binging in order to find the "most disgusting, loathsome villain of all DC history".